 - Therapists of any type who simply don’t know what to do with Adult ADHD-challenged individuals or couples.

 The Help I Wish My Husband and I Had!

-Basically, we are creating the type of in-depth training that I wish had been available years ago to my husband and me—as well the parade of flummoxed therapists from which we sought help.
+Basically, we are creating the type of in-depth training that I wish my husband and I had 20+ years ago.
+I wish that the parade of well-meaning flummoxed therapists we saw had it, too.

-Drawing from both of my books and our combined fifty years experience, we cover the essentials in Solving Your Adult ADHD Puzzle:
+Drawing from both of my books and our combined fifty years experience, Dr. Robin and I cover the essentials in Solving Your Adult ADHD Puzzle: